 Cooked another 10 lb brisket here are the cook times.
 Temp remained 250 for the entire cook.

 Next time....
 Start at 11pm - this one wasn't great.
 Maybe not quite done.
 Also next time going to cook it a little hotter.
 I think 270 might be more in line with Franklin.

 Cooked a 17 pounder a few days ago and this time I used the temperature ramp feature on the digiq.
 The ramp feature slowly lowers the egg temperature as the meat reaches the set point so that the egg never heats the meat beyond the set point.
 Put the brisket on at about 5pm and set the meat temperature to 205 and the egg to 270 and just let it go.
-The next morning the brisket was 180ish (the egg ran out of fuel).
-But alas the brisket was perfect.
-Next time, I'll use the ramp and set it for 205.
+The next morning the brisket was 180ish (the egg ran out of fuel) but not before the brisket reached temperature.
 This cook was exceptional.
-I think that I haven't been letting the Brisket to the proper temp in an attempt to keep the flat from being too dry.
-It really wasn't working, just let it get to 205 and don't worry about the flat being too dry.
+I think that I haven't been letting the brisket to the proper temp in an attempt to keep the flat from being too dry.
+That strategy however wasn't working, just let it get to 205 and don't worry about the flat being too dry.

 8pm fire up the Big Green Egg